wodxgod/CiberSec/README.md

 $ sudo apt update
 $ sudo apt install python3-pip
 ```
+discord.py, which is an API/a module for bot development in Python, is needed in order to make the bot run.

 Install discord.py module via:
 ```bash
 $ pip3 install discord
 ```

-When you have Python 3, discord.py and PIP installed, create a new client bot via:
+When you have installed Python 3, discord.py and PIP , create a new client bot via:
 ```
 https://discordapp.com/developers/applications/
 ```